-Overview of different styles of Cowboy Hat
+Overview of different types of Cowboy Hats

 The cowboy hat transcends its role as an accessory, becoming a symbol and representative of popular culture.
 The market for these iconic hats is segmented by several factors, including different styles of cowboy hat shapes (material), sales channels (online vs. offline), and geographic regions.